luziferius/visual_image_splitter/README.rst

 - List of image files
     - visual_image_splitter accepts a list of image files as positional arguments.
 These image files will be loaded on program start.

 Command line examples
 +++++++++++++++++++++
 TODO.

 User interface
 ++++++++++++++

-The area on the left side shows the list of the currently opened images.
+The area on the left side shows a list with all currently opened images.
 Selecting one image opens it for selection editing.
 The middle area is the selection editor.
 It shows the currently selected image, displays all selections for that file and allows drawing new selections.
+The right area shows all selections for the currently edited image.

 About
 -----